clij/clij-docs/reference.md

 ## CLIJ_maximumImages

-Computes the maximum of a pair of pixel values x, y from two given images X and Y.
+Computes the maximumSphere of a pair of pixel values x, y from two given images X and Y.

 f(x, s) = max(x, y)